PacktPublishing/OpenCV-4-for-Secret-Agents-Second-Edition/README.md

 ### External datasets and tools to train Haar and LBP cascades

-The cascade-training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on tools that are not yet part of OpenCV 4, and on datasets that are not part of this repository.
+The data-description script at `Chapter003/cascade_training/describe.py` depends on datasets that are not part of this repository.
+Moreeover, the cascade-training script at `Chapter003/cascade_training/train.bat` (for Windows) or `Chapter003/cascade_training/train.sh` (for Mac or Linux) depends on tools that are not yet part of OpenCV 4.

+Several third-party datasets provide us with sample images of cats and other subjects.
+We use them as positive and negative training sets for a cat-face detector.
+The datasets are large downloads.
+They can be obtained in any of the following ways:

+* For Windows, instructions are coming soon.
+* On Mac or Linux, go to the `Chapter003/cascade_training` directory and run `download_datasets.sh`.
+(This script must be run from `Chapter003/cascade_training` as the working directory.)
+It downloads the datasets and extracts all the datasets into subfolders where `describe.py` expects to find them.

 OpenCV 3 contains tools for training Haar and LBP cascades.
-These tools are command-line executables called `opencv_createsamples.exe` and `opencv_traincascades.exe` (on Windows), or `opencv_createsamples` and `opencv_traincascades` (on Mac or Linux).
-The source code for these tools has not yet been updated to become part of OpenCV 4.
+These tools are command-line executables named `opencv_createsamples.exe` and `opencv_traincascades.exe` (on Windows), or `opencv_createsamples` and `opencv_traincascades` (on Mac or Linux).
+The source code for these tools has not yet (as of OpenCV 4.1.0) been updated to become part of OpenCV 4.
 Fortunately, though, the OpenCV 3 tools produce cascades that are forward-compatible with OpenCV 4.
 For the timebeing, the recommended way to train cascades for OpenCV 4 is to use the tools from an OpenCV 3 build.
 These tools can be obtained in any of the following ways:

 * For Windows, find the tools in this repository under the `OpenCVTools/Windows/x64` folder (for 64-bit Windows) or `OpenCVTools/Windows/x86` (for 32-bit Windows).
 Append the relevant folder's absolute path to the system's `Path` variable so that our cascade-training script can find the tools.
 * For Mac, install OpenCV 3 with MacPorts.
 The tools will be installed to `/opt/local/bin`, which should already be in the system's `PATH` variable.